shirshak55/Bee-Connect/README.md

 > Or you can PR us about these feature
 > Please don't abuse this project by adding this to marketplace like codecanyon.
 Actually that really sucks :(

-## Support
-Latest version of rails will be supported.

 ## Security
 If you discover any security related issue, please email `bloggervista@gmail.com` .
 All security issues will be addressed properly.